 In addition to the existing risk management framework, the Group has established an internal Committee to provide oversight to the IFRS 9 impairment process.
-The Committee is comprised of senior representatives from Finance, Risk Management and Economist team and will be responsible for reviewing and approving key inputs and assumptions used in the Group ECL estimates.
+The Committee is comprised of senior representatives from Finance, Risk Management and the Economist teams and are responsible for reviewing and approving key inputs and assumptions used in the Group ECL estimates.
 It also assesses the appropriateness of the overall allowance results to be included in the Group financial statements.